Mitsubishi-Electric-Asia/.github/README.md

 ![Mitsubishi Electric Singapore]()

-## Mitsubishi Electric Singpaore is committed to open source.
+## Welcome to Mitsubishi Electric Singpaore Github.

 Software built by our developers for the community.
 Mitsubishi electric is a global leader in factotry automation solutions.